Why Melatonin for Tinnitus Works

 Melatonin should be taken around 30-60 minutes before bedtime.
 When used for tinnitus, melatonin therapy should be combined with other non-invasive interventions that can help foster better sleep.
 These are sometimes called “sleep hygiene” techniques and they can help with insomnia related to tinnitus.

 Sleep disturbances are extremely common for people who suffer from tinnitus.
-It's important to follow simple guidelines that will help optimize your ability to sleep (this is called “sleep hygiene”).
-These guidelines should be used in parallel with melatonin tinnitus therapy for best results.
-Here are some tips on how to sleep with ringing ears:
+It's important to follow simple guidelines that will help optimize your ability to sleep.
+These should be used in parallel with melatonin tinnitus therapy for best results.

 Recommendation | Description |